gilnam74/vex-sneppet/Programming-basics.md

 This is not a necessary section for starting VEX experiments but it could be useful for curious minds.
 Here we can go further from the basics and learn about [pseudocode](#pseudocode), [dictionaries](#dictionaries), algorithms and abstraction.

 ## Pseudocode
 Pseudocode — is a form of a computer program for human reading.
 It's a computer program brief written in usual sentences.
-Usually its a first stage of program creation, you formalize all tasks as a pseudocode and then "convert" this code to a computer program with a desirable computer language.
+Usually its a first stage of program creation, you formalize all tasks as pseudocode and then "convert" this code to a computer program with a desirable computer language.

-## Dictionaries
+## Hash table
-Dictionary is a special [data type](#data-types) which can store information in form `KEY : VALUE`.
+Hash table is a special [data type](#data-types) which can store information in form `KEY : VALUE`.
 The `KEY` should only be a **string** and the `VALUE` could hold any data type (even dictionary and such nested dictionary able to hold quite complex data structures).

 Dictionary is a very powerful way to store complex data sets, you can imagine them as a shelf with containers (which could store any items — any data types).
 You can find a container (and get its content) by the name (KEY).